KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 The following sections consider these steps individually and describe how each point in the implementation is addressed.

+The python code is located in the IPython notebook `AdvancedLaneLines.ipynb`.
+The function executing all the steps of the pipeline is `pipeline(image)`.

 ### Camera Calibration

 The code for this step is contained in the code cells belonging to section "Compute the camera calibration matrix and distortion coefficients given a set of chessboard images" of the IPython notebook located in `./AdvancedLaneLines.ipynb`).